codingPhuc/Learning_Programming_vault/learning algebra road maps.md

 - **Consistency:** Regular practice and consistent study habits are crucial for mastering algebraic topics.

 - **Individual Factors:** Prior mathematical background, learning style, and the complexity of topics influence the time needed to learn these subjects.
+## proof
+is the foundation of mathematic read the proof  section in the obsidian  vault for future clarification
+to repetition a proof in mathematic  I should
+1. repetition by providing the name of proof then let the user of the proof solve it themself
+2. repetition by  filling in the gap the proof equation
+3. repetition by specify using what formula for the proof it self
+4. the proof  should be separated   into different section of  a courses .
+For  an example ,  Algebra should there is Preliminaries

+1. **Basic Recall Card:**

+    - **Front:** "What is the proof of [Theorem Name]?"
+    - **Back:** Full proof.
+2. **Fill-in-the-Gaps Card:**

+    - **Front:** Incomplete proof with blanks (e.g., missing steps, formulas).
+    - **Back:** Completed proof.
+3. **Formula-Based Card:**

+    - **Front:** "Which formula is used in proving [Theorem Name]?"
+    - **Back:** Relevant formula and explanation.
+4. **Categorized by Topic:**

+    - Use tags in Anki to separate proofs by subjects (e.g., Algebra → Preliminaries).

+ 1. **Proofs Require Practice**

+- Proofs are fundamentally creative and require a different approach compared to computational math.
+- Work on understanding the structure of mathematics, not just memorizing proofs.
+- Practice writing proofs regularly and seek feedback to improve clarity and conciseness.

+## practice
+is the part for solving an equation  practice is the used of the proof to solve an equation
+1. repetition practice I should give equation to solve
+	1. each equation belong to a specific section like this section is  about  Preliminaries
+	2. then for a single day there will be 2 question from a section  in the Anki test like for today Anki  will give me 40 equation I will need to solve them  and  there is 5 Preliminaries equation in that
+	3. there should be separation of test too if needed like for example  40 equation for the first test the second test will also be 40 equation but I know which test  I am currently doing
+1. **Problem-Solving Cards:**

+    - **Front:** "Solve: [Equation]"
+    - **Back:** Step-by-step solution.
+2. **Daily Practice Setup:**

+    - Set up an Anki deck with 40 questions per day.
+    - Use tags to separate sections (e.g., Preliminaries, Algebra).
+    - Mix questions from different sections within the daily review.
+3. **Test Mode:**

+    - Create separate decks for different test sessions.
+    - Label each test session clearly (e.g., "Test 1: Algebra Preliminaries").
+    - Ensure each test deck has 40 questions.

+## repetition in learning
+- **Active Recall & Spaced Repetition:** Apps like Anki can help with retaining definitions and key theorems.
+3. **Drills as a Warm-Up:**

+    - Short, repetitive exercises can help reinforce familiarity with basic tools (e.g., sets, matrices, random variables).
+    - Example: "Which pairs of vectors are orthogonal?" or "Find determinants of these matrices."
+4. **Flashcards and Fact Cards:**

+    - Flashcards might help in the short term but aren't as effective for advanced mathematics because concepts are interrelated.
+    - Instead, focus on solving problems where facts are applied in context.

+ **Method 1: Custom Study (Manual Control)**

+1. **Create a deck** that contains all your questions.
+2. **Use tags** to categorize questions (e.g., `Preliminaries`, `Algebra`, etc.).
+3. **Custom Study Session:**
+    - Click on the deck → Click **Custom Study** → Select **"Limit to particular tags"**
+    - Choose the number of questions from each tag (e.g., 5 from `Preliminaries`, 10 from `Algebra`).
+    - This needs to be done manually each day.

+---

+ **Method 2: Using a Filtered Deck (Automated)**

+1. Create multiple **filtered decks** with a specific number of questions per tag.

+2. Example query for a filtered deck:

+    bash

+    CopyEdit

+    `tag:Preliminaries limit:5`

+    This will create a deck with 5 questions from the `Preliminaries` tag.

+3. Do the same for each category and merge them into your daily study.

+---

+ **Method 3: Using Anki Add-ons for More Control**

+1. **"Filtered Decks with Tag and Limit"** (Custom add-ons allow setting specific numbers per tag).
+2. **"Advanced Review Scheduler"** (Some add-ons let you control how many questions appear from each tag).
 # amount of time
 1. **Time Commitment**: